 Currently there are Slot Grammars for English, French, Spanish, Italian, Brazilian Portuguese and German, which we call, respectively, ESG, FSG, SSG, ISG, BPSG, and GSG.
-More languages will come.
-There is a single syntactic component, 1tsyn, for the Latin-based languages (French, Spanish, Italian, Portuguese), with switches for the differences.
-We will use "XSG" to refer generically to one of the Slot Grammars.
+There is a single syntactic component, ltsyn, for the Latin-based languages (French, Spanish, Italian, Portuguese), with switches for the differences.
+We will use "XSG" to refer generically to one of the Slot Grammars.1